It was clear that Feinstein says, I've been here all these years to Ted Cruz.

 It was just chugging along.

-And Kennedy was starting to worry about being re elected.
+And Kennedy was starting to worry about being reelected.

-So he went to the New York Economic Club and he proposed An economic reform package that had as its centerpiece massive across the board tax cuts.
+So he went to the New York Economic Club and he proposed an economic reform package that had as its centerpiece massive across-the-board tax cuts.

 He sounded in that speech no different than Ronald Reagan sounded in the 1980s.

-Now he was assassinated before the proposal had a chance to be voted on and signed into law.
+Now, he was assassinated before the proposal had a chance to be voted on and signed into law.

-It eventually was, partially in honor, Kennedy.
+It eventually was, partially in honor of Kennedy.

 There isn't a Democrat alive today, not in Washington.